Leikrit/Leikrit.github.io/_pages/about.md

 Hi there!
 I'm Jerry LI, welcome to my personal website.
 In here, you can discover something about me.

 I am currently an undergraduate student in South China University of Technology.
-I have visited Lady Margaret's Hall, University of Oxford during the summer 2023 and participated in the AI programme.
+I have visited <a href='https://www.lmh.ox.ac.uk/prospective-students/lmh-summer-programmes'>Lady Margaret's Hall, University of Oxford</a> during the summer 2023 and participated in the <a href='https://www.instagram.com/lmhsummerprogrammes?igsh=MTV0ZWM0NHhzdjZpbw=='>AI programme</a>.